 A comedic example in Fallout 2; you can take up a short treasure hunt, which culminates in lowering a treasure-hunting dwarf down a well to retrieve a bag of loot.
 It turns out to hold a fortune in bottlecaps, the now-worthless currency of the previous game.
 After cursing, kicking a bit of dirt and ultimately having a good laugh about it, you head off again, leaving the dwarf stuck down the well.

-Quite famously within the fandom, you never do rescue Sulik's sister, find Sulik's village, or any trace of the slaver group that kidnapped her.
+Quite famously within the fandom, in Fallout 2 you never do rescue Sulik's sister, find Sulik's village, or any trace of the slaver group that kidnapped her.

-Literally done in Resident Evil: Code: Veronica.
+Done in Resident Evil – Code: Veronica.
 Twice in the game, Claire runs into a mouse (first hidden in a locker, the next in a secret room).
 In the unlockable minigame, you have a chance of finding the mouse's diary explaining everything that happened to him.

-Midway through Prototype, Alex's sister Dana is kidnapped by The Virus; Alex manages to rescue her from the epicenter of the outbreak, and drops her off with Doctor Ragland.
-Considering that Dana Mercer and Ragland were pretty much the only sympathetic characters in the entire game, the fact that neither one is seen again is a bit jarring.
+Midway through [PROTOTYPE], Alex's sister Dana is kidnapped by The Virus; Alex manages to rescue her from the epicenter of the outbreak, and drops her off with Doctor Ragland.
+Considering that Dana Mercer and Ragland were the only sympathetic characters in the entire game, the fact that neither one is seen again is a bit jarring.

 Alex's fate is deliberately left unknown at the end of Golden Sun: The Lost Age.
 The fandom looked for his return in Dark Dawn.
 They delivered.
 He hid himself as Arcanus the whole time, but Kraden forces Alex to reveal his true identity near the end of the game.